Banquet Chef Jobs in USA with Visa Sponsorship

 Do banquet chefs qualify for H-1B sponsorship?

-Yes, banquet chefs can qualify for H-1B sponsorship if they have a relevant bachelor's degree in culinary arts, hospitality management, or food service management.
+Yes, banquet chefs can qualify for H-1B visa sponsorship if they have a relevant bachelor's degree in culinary arts, hospitality management, or food service management.
 USCIS requires demonstrating that the position requires specialized knowledge in large-scale food production, menu planning, and event coordination that distinguishes it from general cooking roles.

 What degree do I need for banquet chef visa sponsorship?